Njanderson/548/hw1/hw1b.md

 ## Turnin using Canvas

 * The modified version of the [Ariane](https://bitbucket.org/taylor-bsg/cse548-18sp-hw/src/master/hw1/src/ariane.sv) top file, containing your instrumentation code.
 See the [Verilog Tracer](tracer.md) code for an example.

-You will
+* You should have an explanation of the stall conditions you detect and explain the rules you developed for stall attribution, and justify them.

 * The assembly tests for testing individual stall conditions.
 Place a comment at the top of the test indicating which stall condition you are testing.
 You should also explain the rational for how the code executes that particular stall condition.